 Description

-This easy Greek meatball bake takes 5 minutes to prep and is made in one dish.
-Just mix a quick sauce, form your meatballs, layer them in the sauce and pop in the oven.
-It’s perfect for busy weeknights and is easily customisable based on what you have to hand.
+Ten minutes of prep and one dish.
+It doesn’t get much easier than this meatball bake, loaded with Mediterranean flavors.
+Mix a quick sauce, form your meatballs, pop them into the sauce and throw in the oven.
+It’s perfect for busy weeknights and is easily adaptable based on what you have to hand.

 Ingredients